What Does the Psychological Practice Modernization Act Mean for Me?

 Changes for Students

 - Provides doctoral students the option of completing two years of clinical supervision in the pre-doctoral period, rather than one year of pre-doctoral and one year of post-doctoral clinical supervision.
-This provision will take effect once the PA Board of Psychology promulgates regulations changing the current law, which could take up to two years.
+Please note: The State Board of Psychology is currently interpreting this section to mean that any hours accumulated after your pre-doctoral internship is complete may start counting towards the post-doctoral clinical supervision.
+The State Board of Psychology will be revisiting this issue at their future meetings.

 - Eliminates the six-month waiting period for a person to re-take a failed licensure exam.